Book your 2021/2022 holiday to Myanmar with Wendy Wu Tours

 After Burma's independence in 1948, streets were renamed from British to Burmese names, but apart from growing in size, everything remains largely the same to this day.

-One of the most magnificent sights in Rangoon is the Shwedagon Pagoda.
-Not only is it an iconic symbol of the city, glistening in the sunlight by day and illuminated at night, it is also the most important pagoda in Burma, and attracts pilgrims from across the country.
+One of the most magnificent sights in Yangon is the Shwedagon Pagoda.
+Not only is it an iconic symbol of the city, glistening in the sunlight by day and illuminated at night, it is also the most important pagoda in Myanmar, and attracts pilgrims from across the country.
 It’s location on the Singuttara hilltop, can be seen from all over the city centre, and is constantly buzzing with people.

 Also worth a visit is the Bogyoke Market with its colonial architecture and cobblestone streets, where you can buy antiques, handicrafts, and jewellery or just spend some time people-watching.